NEVER STOP LEARNING

-Adult Learners’ Week will take place between 19 – 25 September 2022 with activity taking place across the month.
-Browse the hundreds of free resources already on our platform.
-Use the search function below to find an event, course or resource and start learning today.
+Adult Learners’ Week is set to take place from 19 – 25 September 2022 with opportunities available across the month.
+Browse the hundreds of FREE online and in-person courses, events, and resources on our platform throughout September.

 BE INSPIRED BY…